ericjanto/notes-publisher/content/notes/iaml-lecture.md

   2. The "kernel trick"
 - SVMs are a linear classifier
   - This means it's a linear combination of parameters
-  - Like logistic regression and preceptron
+  - Like logistic regression and perceptron
-    - TODO: What's perceptron
+    - Q: What's perceptron?
+    - A: Will talk about this in the neural networks section.
 - Linear algebra to remember:
   ![TODO](../images/iaml-lin-alg.png)
 - Recall what a separating hyperplane is